ivanal20/simpletoolkit/README.md

 # simpletoolkit
 Simple toolkit for home/enterprise use
 > [!IMPORTANT]
-> Please do not edit this repo.
-You can make forks
+> Please do not edit this repository.
+You can fork this program.
 ## Style
 The program uses Windows 10 metro style\
 Only WinForms, no WPF